Anthony Hopkins Film 'Zero Contact' To Premiere As NFT

 The New Movie: In the new thriller “Zero Contact,” Hopkins plays a technology genius who has achieved a global cult following among the digitally inclined.
 However, his final invention has the capacity to annihilate mankind, and his devoted followers are forced to work together in figuring out how to shut down this creation before it wreaks fatal havoc on the planet.

-Filmmaker Rick Dugdale shot the film in 2020 throughout the coronavirus pandemic, remotely supervising production in seven countries.
+Canadian filmmaker Rick Dugdale shot the film in 2020 throughout the coronavirus pandemic, remotely supervising production in seven countries.
 The actors in the film took virtual direction from Dugdale and filmed their scenes within their own homes.

 “Once we found the right script allowing us to lean heavily on virtual footage, all of the elements started coming together to produce, direct and shoot the entire movie remotely using unconventional platforms, online technology and even security cameras,” said Dugdale in a press statement.

-Dugdale and Hopkins previously collaborated on the 2015 film “Blackaway.”
+Dugdale and Hopkins previously collaborated on the 2015 film “Blackway.”
 The new film, which was originally titled “92,” was produced by Enderby Entertainment.
 The film does not have a distribution deal for either theatrical, streaming or DVD release.

 The Release Strategy: “Zero Contact” is being premiered as an NFT via Vuele, a direct-to-consumer, full-length feature film NFT viewing and distribution platform built by CurrencyWorks (OTC: CWRK).